Vladislavo/sm2dsboc/README.md

          ~────┘     ╚═══
 ```

-SHS85 and HIH8121 are connected to the Wisper Node through the I2C interface.
+SHS85 and HIH8121 are connected to the Whisper Node through the I2C interface.
 ```
-   SHS85 & HIH8121  Wisper Node
+   SHS85 & HIH8121  Whisper Node
         ~────┐     ╔═══~
           VCC├─────╢5V
           SDA├─────╢D18